pawij/pawij.github.io/_pages/portfolio.md

 author_profile: true
 ---

-Here you can find details of my current funding.
+Here you can find details of my funding.

 Principal investigator
 ===